realflowmick/psp/RFC/RFC-PSP-CORE-v2_8.md

 The LLM MUST NOT invoke tools not listed in the current node's effective agent set.

+### Transition-Source Constraints

+When `transition-endpoints` is specified, the LLM MUST NOT use data from unlisted endpoints for transition evaluation.

+When `transition-max-trust-level` is specified, the LLM MUST NOT use data with trust level greater than the threshold for transition evaluation.

+When `transition-min-priority` is specified, the LLM MUST NOT use data with priority below the threshold (within qualifying trust levels) for transition evaluation.

+When `transition-require-signature="true"` is specified, the LLM MUST NOT use unsigned data for transition evaluation.

+If qualified data is insufficient for transition evaluation, the node MUST enter error state with code `INSUFFICIENT_QUALIFIED_DATA`.

+For nodes with transitions and without explicit constraints, `transition-max-trust-level` defaults to `3` (Context level).

+MCP servers SHOULD include `x-psp-field-trust` in responses to enable per-field trust level classification.

 ### Application Output

 Application output MUST include `workflow_status` and `current_node` fields.